Before the Super Bowl, Bill Belichick told his Giants defense to let Thurman Thomas rush for 100 yards.

 To quantify this, our football obsessed culture must look past misleading statistics such as rush yards per game.
-Teams with the lead tend to run the ball to take time off the clock.
+Teams with the lead run the ball to take time off the clock.
 Any team can rush for 100 yards if they run it 50 times.

 To measure true skill, it is better to look at efficiency metrics like yards per attempt.
 A team can’t fake their way to 5 yards per carry by running the ball more.

 Here, efficiency for passing and rushing is defined as yards gained per attempt on offense minus yards allowed per attempt on defense.
 Higher values indicate more team strength.
 Sacks count as pass attempts, and these negative yards lower pass efficiency on offense.

 The visual shows the pass and rush efficiency during the regular season for all NFL playoff teams from 2003 through 2012.

 From the left panel, playoff teams excel in passing, both throwing the ball on offense and preventing the pass on defense.
 Only 15 of 120 playoff teams in this era allowed more yards per pass attempt than they gained.